AuReMe/HoloInteract/README.md

 ## Reconstruct metabolic networks :

-Need a singularity image with Pathway Tools installed.
+Need a singularity image with Pathway Tools installed and use the Genouest Bioinformatics Cluster.

 ```bash
 . /local/env/enveggnog-mapper-2.1.9.sh